www.manitobacourts.mb.ca

 Any Board decision is final and cannot be appealed.

-If the Board lays a charge against a master, it is brought before the Masters Judicial Council.
+If the Board lays a charge against a master, it is brought before the Associate Judges' Judicial Council.
 The six-member Council is made up of three judges from the Court of King's Bench of Manitoba, but not the Chief Justice or their designate, the president of the Law Society of Manitoba, or their designate, and two people who are not lawyers or judges.
 Usually the Council will hold a public hearing to hear the complaint.

-• warn the master;
+• warn the Associate Judge;

 • issue a reprimand;